fineanmol/hacktoberfest/README.md

 ## Getting started

-- Fork this repository (Click the Fork button in the top right of this page, click your Profile Image)
+- Fork this repository (Click the Fork button in the top right of this page, click your Profile Image).
-- Clone your fork down to your local machine
+- Clone your fork down to your local machine.

 ```markdown
 git clone https://github.com/fineanmol/hacktoberfest.git
 ```

-- Create a branch
+- Create a branch.

 ```markdown
 git checkout -b branch-name
 ```

-- Make your changes (choose from any task below)
+- Make your changes (choose from any task below).
-- Commit and push
+- Commit and push.

 ```markdown
 git add .